Note: The site is accessible by car from Marbury Road, Cuddington only.

 Slack Fest Northwest are stringing slack lines tree to tree wherever they can to bring you a variety of challenges from beginner to advanced.
 A beginners area will allow for supervised and assisted session for all newcomers to this fantastic pastime, while the more experienced and advanced will be treated to a whole host of differing lines for all your slacking needs.

-Fergie and the crew of Suitcase Sound System will be providing nourishing ear food throughout the event.
-Be it dub beat back drop or focused free dance you're after, The Suit Case Sound System have got a beat for your back.
+Providing nourishing ear food throughout the event.
+Be it dub beat back drop or focused free dance you're after, we've got a beat for your back.

 The camping area is spacious and sheltered by an array of mature trees.
 The field itself was once the grounds of the long since disintegrated Marbury Hall.
 All that remains of this stately giant are some steps and uniquely and very well-maintained lido swimming pool.
-Ranger Dave and the FOAM (Friends of Anderton & Marbury) Team have developed the area for leisure, and it features some great new additions including picnic benches and built in BBQ facilities.
+Ranger Dave and the FOAM (Friends of Anderton & Marbury) Team have developed the area for leisure, and it features some great new additions including hard standing for scamper vans and livins.

 Information & Registration Tent